top of page

 Luke Burgis talks about this using the story of a man with his martini in his book, Wanting:

-We have been given the privilege of gaining access to more information, but this has also on the flip side, amplified and nurtured the feelings of envy, insecurity and greed, subtly creating a false impression of what we deem to be important or credible.
+We have had the privilege of more information but on the flip side, this has also amplified any feelings of envy, insecurity and greed.

-And so, we've been led to believe that: If something is sensational and disseminated widely enough, it often the "truth".
-Even better if someone prominent says something about it (see BN Group).
-But curating a healthy media presence is one thing.
-Bullshitting in order to feed your ego is another.
+As such, we have been led to believe that if something is sensational and disseminated widely enough, it often the "truth" - even better if someone seemingly important says something about it.
+Curating a healthy media presence is one thing, bullshitting to feed your ego is another (as in the case of BN Group).

 Celebrity endorsement is one of the most time-tested and effective ways to endorse a product.